cloudhubs/authorization-consistency-solver/README.md

 3. Run `python -m validation.auth.tests` to run a series of tests to ensure the setup is properly completed.

 ## Replicating Section 5.1
 Run `python -m validation.system_model.case_study <ARG>`.
-This will generate the statistics presented in Section 5.1 for the system model we generated
+This will generate the statistics presented in Section 5.1.
-(not ground truth).

 `<ARG>` can be replaced with one of the following:
 - GROUND_TRUTH_SYSTEM_MODEL - Run validation using the manually corrected ground truth intermediate model.